f5devcentral/f5-big-iq-lab/docs/class1/module2/lab3.rst

     }

-3. Login on BIG-IQ, go to Application tab, then Application Templates.
+3. Login on BIG-IQ, go to Applications tab, then Application Templates.
 Look at the custom template created previous through the API.

 |lab-3-1|